matheusoch/amazon-product-analytics-dashboard/README.md

 Data preparation was performed entirely in **Power Query**, including:

 - Data type conversion
-- Currency symbol removal
+- Removal of currency symbols
-- Price conversion to numeric values
+- Conversion of prices to numeric values
-- Discount percentage conversion
+- Conversion of discount percentages to numeric format
-- Rating count cleaning
+- Cleaning of rating count values
 - General data formatting

 ---